horizon-research/systolic-array-dataflow-optimizer/README.md

   * `--sa_size`, the systolic array dimension, e.g. 16 stands for the systolic
     array dimension is 16 by 16.
   * `--bit_width`, Bit Width of each value (typically, 8-bit, 16-bit, 32-bit)

-## How to specify a DNN configuration

-We provide a simple way to To specify the configuration (or architecture) of each DNN layer, the example is shown in `/dnns.

-The layer parameters are separated by `,`, the order of the specification is: ofmap channels, kernel height, hernel width, stride, flag to indicate whether it is a deconvolution layer.

 ## Citing